jsamrei/slate/source/quickstart/components.html.markdown

 ## Testing your component

   The `zillabyte test` command can be run within your component directory to allow you to interactively test your component.
-Refer to the TESTING_LINK page for more a detailed overview of local testing.

 ## Running your component

   To run your component, simply push it to Zillabyte.
 The command is able to accept RPC calls with individual queries or be intgegrated within other components or applications.
 Refer to the git/flow management tutorial and CLI reference for instruction as to how to push and manage your component.